hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 Previously used `WLR_NO_HARDWARE_CURSORS` environment variable has been deprecated.
 Do not set it in your configs.
 Use `cursor:no_hardware_cursors` instead.

-If you want to try hardware cursors, you can enable them, but it will require also enabling `cursor:allow_dumb_copy` which may cause small hitches whenever the cursor shape changes.
+If you want to try hardware cursors, you can enable them by setting `cursor:no_hardware_cursors = false`, but it will require also enabling `cursor:allow_dumb_copy` which may cause small to major hitches whenever the cursor shape changes.
 If this is a problem on your system, keep hardware cursors disabled.

 {{< /callout >}}